tahmidulislam666/SQA/README.md

 # Edge SQA Assignment - Parabank User Registration and Login Test

-This project contains an automated test for the Parabank website that handles user registration and login functionality using CSV data and generates an HTML report using ExtentReports.
+This project contains an automated test for the Parabank website that handles user registration and login functionality using CSV data.
+The test logs each step and result into an HTML report using ExtentReports.

 ## Prerequisites

-- JetBrains Rider IDE
+- JetBrains Rider IDE (or any C# IDE)
 - .NET SDK (Core or .NET 6+ recommended)
 - Google Chrome installed
 - ChromeDriver compatible with your Chrome version